teodorus-nathaniel/pr-time-tracker/README.md

 # PR Time Tracker

-PR Time Tracker automates invoice generation processes and tracks core developer activity related to PRs.
+PR Time Tracker automates invoice generation processes and tracks core developer activity related to PRs and issues.

+## Contributing
+If you want to contribute, please follow Holdex [Developer Guidelines](https://github.com/holdex/developers).

 ## Installing application

 1. Access the App [public page](https://github.com/apps/pr-time-tracker)
 2. Install the App under your organization
 3. Invite the @pr-time-tracker into your organization and make him an owner
-4. To customize the included repositories go to "Settings" -> "GitHub Apps"
+4. To customize the included repositories, go to "Settings" -> "GitHub Apps"

 ## Connect the installed organization with the Tracker flow